masterofcontroversy/Tutorials/Buildfiles/Part2 Graphics.md

 Animation ID, Weapon Type/Item ID, Type Designation
 ```

--`Animation ID` is the animation ID you want.
+-	`Animation ID` is the animation ID you want.

--`Weapon Type/Item ID` is used for one of two things.
+-	`Weapon Type/Item ID` is used for one of two things.
 The first is the weapon type being used, and the second is a specific item.

--`Type Designation` decides whether the last option will be used for weapon type (`Weapon Type`) or a specific item (`Item ID`)
+-	`Type Designation` decides whether the last option will be used for weapon type (`Weapon Type`) or a specific item (`Item ID`)
 The options are:
 ```
 1 = all items of that type.